novuhq/novu/docs/docs/guides/How to Add Digest to In-App Notifications.md

 Now, let’s see how to add Novu to our app!

-## Adding Novu to the Backend and Configure it
+## Add Novu to the Backend and Configure it

 In your backend, install the novu package using the following code: